USERK8/stt/README.md

 - Currently available for Linux (64-bit)
 - Windows users can:
-       |
-       |-----> Download the source code and run it using any Python compiler
+**1. Download the source code and run it using any Python compiler** **2.
+Or wait for the upcoming official Windows executable release**
-       |
-       |----->Or wait for the upcoming official Windows executable release

 _**🛠 Built With**_